demi-w/ssu-dfa-research/README.md

 # What do you hope to do with this?

 Initially, this was just my CS496 Senior Thesis project, however my professor and I both wanted to take it further (even though I've graduated!).
-We're planning to submit this work to Automata conferences ~Summer 2024.
+We're planning to submit this work to automata conferences ~Summer 2024.